coleifer/peewee/docs/peewee/quickstart.rst

     :ref:`creating a "twitter"-style web app <example-app>` using peewee and the Flask framework.

-If you'd like, you can find this guide as an `IPython notebook <http://nbviewer.ipython.org/d3faf30bbff67ce5f70c>`_.

 I recommend opening an interactive shell session and running the code.
 That way you can get a feel for typing in queries.

 .. _model-definition: